 In the Consolidated Appropriations Act, 2022, (P.L.
 117-103) (The Act), Congress made available, "grants for the Economic Development Initiative for the purposes of Community Project Funding/Congressionally Directed Spending."
-As a result of the work done by Congressman Brad Sherman, representative for the 30th Congressional District, funding in the amount of Three Million (\$3,000,000) has been approved and earmarked by Congress for this project.
+As a result of the work done by Congressman Brad Sherman, representative for the 30th Congressional District, funding in the amount of Two Hundred Fifty Thousand (\$250,000) has been approved and earmarked by Congress for the Improvements to Warner Center Park project.
 In order to secure the funding RAP will need to submit an Application for Federal Assistance, supporting documents, and a National Environmental Policy Act (NEPA) environmental review.
 Once HUD receives these items, a grant agreement will be prepared, and RAP staff will return to the Board of Recreation and Park Commissioners to present the agreement for approval and to accept any Grant funds that have been awarded.
 Applications must be received by HUD no later than December 31, 2022 to ensure funds remain available.